felixlopz/hubrise-test-task/content/apps/smood/en/overview.md

 By partnering with Smood, restaurants can expand their customer base and increase their revenue.
 Smood manages all marketing and delivery operations, enabling restaurants to focus on food preparation.

-Smood also offers a white-label delivery service called Dismatch, which is [integrated with HubRise](/apps/smood-dismatch).
+Smood also offers a white-label delivery service called Dismatch, which is integrated with HubRise.
+For more information see our online documentation for [Dismatch](/apps/smood-dismatch).
 This service allows restaurants to externalise their deliveries.

 ## Integration Features